-There has already been cost overruns to lckle Lock (2A), upwardly revised cost estimates to the design of the Canal Barrier (2C) and an increase in material costs.
+The level of certainty is within at 95% required at the FBC stage, as specified in Section 5.1 of the FBC.
+There has already been cost overruns to Ickle Lock (2A), upwardly revised cost estimates to the design of the Canal Barrier (2C) and an increase in material costs.
 The responsibility for funding the project broadly lies with the RMBC and to provide additional funding where there is a shortfall.
-If either of the MCA Gainshare and ERDF funding requests are unsuccessful, RMBC will have to bid from its own capital funding programme.
-Even if successful, it cannot be allocated until March 2022, as part of the annual budget setting cycle, and drawn down until July 2022 at the earliest.
-Therefore, phases 2A and 2C would have to be halted.

 The governance and management mechanisms have been put in place to lead and carry out the project with additional expertise as appropriate.
 Governance is provided by the RMBC's Town Centre Projects Board, chaired by the Strategic Director for Regeneration and Environment, which oversees the RKFAS project and a number of other major projects on economic development, transport, housing and flood alleviation.
 RMBC's Highway Asset Management and Drainage Team have also set up a new capital projects team to deliver £52m of flood alleviation schemes across the borough including RKFAS.
 Depending on progress, RMBC may set up a new board that is specific to this package.
 The Project Leadership Team includes: the Senior Responsible Owner, the Head of Service Responsibilities, and Senior User (Operations).
 The Project Management Team, staffed by permanent officers of RMBC, comprises the Manager of Floor Alleviation Scheme Capitals Projects team; the Project Manager for Phases 2A and 2C; and the Project Manager for Phase 2B.
 There is also technical support and external suppliers provide specialist support.
-The SRO has been instrumental in supporting the OBC.
+The SRO has been instrumental in supporting the FBC.